A Variational Inequality Perspective on Generative Adversarial Networks: Combining the techniques with established algorithms

 \section{Combining the techniques with established algorithms}

-In the previous sections we presented several techniques that converge on a simple bilinear example.
+In the previous sections, we presented several techniques that converge for stochastic monotone operators.
 These techniques can be combined in practice with existing algorithms.
 We propose to combine them to two standard algorithms used for training deep neural networks: the Adam optimizer~\citep{kingma2014adam} and the SGD optimizer~\citep{robbins1951stochastic}.
-Note that in the case of a two-player game~\eqref{eq:two_player_games}, the previous results can be generalized to gradient updates with a different step-size for each player by simply rescaling the objectives $\LL^{(\vtheta)}$ and $\LL^{(\vphi)}$ by a different scaling factor.
+For the Adam optimizer, there are several possible choices on how to update the moments.
+This choice can lead to different algorithms in practice: for example, even in the unconstrained case, our proposed Adam with extrapolation from the past (Alg.~\ref{alg:Extra-Adam}) is different from Optimistic Adam~\citep{daskalakis2017training} (the moments are updated differently).
+Note that in the case of a two-player game~\eqref{eq:two_player_games}, the previous convergence results can be generalized to gradient updates with a different step-size for each player by simply rescaling the objectives $\LL_G$ and $\LL_D$ by a different scaling factor.
 A detailed pseudo-code for Adam with extrapolation step (Extra-Adam) is given in Algorithm~\ref{alg:Extra-Adam}.
+Note that our interest regarding this algorithm is practical and that we do not provide any convergence proof.